Mobile site search icon.

 Exploratory Endpoints

-Freedom from attacks in HELP study1,6
+Freedom from HAE attacks in the HELP study

 of patients taking TAKHZYRO (n=27) vs 2% of patients taking placebo (n=41) during the entire 6.5-month study 1,6 REACHED ZERO ATTACKS DAY 0 MONTH 0 DOSE 1 DAY 70 MONTH 2.5 DOSE 6 DAY 182 MONTH 6.5 of patients taking TAKHZYRO (n=26) REACHED ZERO ATTACKS vs 3% of patients taking placebo (n=37) from Day 70 to Day 182 of the study 6